kristopolous/js-copypasta/README.md

         });
       });

-Here's the timelines of possible execution.

-Let's state what this code does:
+Let's see what this code does:

- * CB is always added to `volusionDocReadyMethods`
+ * A callback, CB is always added to `volusionDocReadyMethods`.
- * The members of `volusionDocReadyMethods` always get called
+ * The members of `volusionDocReadyMethods` always get called.
  * BUT CB is NOT always added BEFORE the methods get called.

-Therefore, CB can register AFTER the methods are called, and thus is never run.
+Therefore, CB can register AFTER the methods are called, and thus may never run.

-This is where honest and well-intended implementations of `.ready()` can break as seen for a client of mine.
+This is where honest and well-intended implementations of `.ready()` can break.

-Some could blame the implementer of CB as the culprit here.

-However, wouldn't it be better if the `.ready()` implementation was robust enough to not take issue with this?
+Wouldn't it be better if the `.ready()` implementation was robust enough to not take issue with this?
 Fragile foundations are hardly worth using at all.
 Let's do better.

 ## Example Usage